Racism in France: The African slave trade

+Napoleon Reestablishing Slavery

-In 1789, the Declaration of the Rights of Man and of the Citizen abolished slavery.
-However, it was only truly abolished in the colonies in 1794 thanks to the Society of the Friends of the Blacks’ efforts.
-In 1802, Napoleon, encouraged by wife Josephine who originated from and owned many assets in Martinique, reestablished slavery, the slave trade and the Black Code.
+In 1789, the Declaration of the Rights of Man and of the Citizen of the French Republic abolished slavery.
+However, it was not until 1794 thanks to the Society of the Friends of the Blacks' efforts, that slavery was abolished in the colonies.
+In 1802, Napoleon, encouraged by wife Josephine who originated from and owned many assets in Martinique, reestablished slavery, the slave trade, and the Black Code.
+This was the only time in history that slavery was re-established after it had been abolished.
 This sparked a rebellion.
-He sent military expeditions in Saint-Domingue and Guadeloupe to contain the rebellion.
-The rebels of Saint-Domingue ended up being victorious and proclaimed their independence after what is commonly known as the Haitian Revolution.
+Napoleon sent military expeditions in Saint-Domingue and Guadeloupe to contain the rebellion and reestablish slavery.
+The black freedom fighters of Saint-Domingue ended up being victorious over Napoleon's troops and proclaimed their independence after what is commonly known as the Haitian Revolution.
 In January 1803, this first black republic was founded and took the name of Haiti.
-In 1815, after the Napoleon's Hundred Days, Napoleon aligned himself with Congress and decreed the abolition of slavery.
-However, slavery continued all the way up to the 1840s on Gorée Island, Senegal.
-In 1848 King Louis-Phillippe abdicated and the provisional government of the Republic was founded, proclaiming that “No French territory can hold slaves”.
-Finally, on April 27, 1848, the provisional Government abolished slavery in all French colonies.
-The government abolished slavery on May 23 for Martinique, May 27 for Guadeloupe, August 10 for French Guiana and December 20th for Reunion.
-An illegal slave commerce persisted for a short time after but was quickly transformed into a commerce of Chinese or Indian “engagés” workers.
+In 1815, after the Napoleon's Hundred Days, Napoleon was alleged to aligned himself with Congress and decreed the abolition of slavery.
+However, Napoleon never abolished slavery, which continued up to the 1840s on Gorée Island, Senegal.
+In 1848, King Louis-Phillippe abdicated and the provisional government of the Republic was founded, proclaiming that "No French territory can hold slaves".
+Finally, on 27 April 1848, the provisional Government abolished slavery in all French colonies.
+The government abolished slavery on 23 May for Martinique, 27 May for Guadeloupe, 10 August for French Guiana, and 20 December for Reunion.
+Illegal slave commerce persisted for a short time after but was quickly transformed into a commerce of Chinese or Indian "engagés" workers.

-On May 10, 2001, the French Senate adopted a law that recognized the trade of slaves as a crime against humanity.
-In 2006, May 10 was held to be a national date of commemoration of the abolition of slavery.
+On 10 May 2001, the French Senate adopted a law that recognized the trade of slaves and Napoleon's reestablishing slavery in French territory as a crime against humanity.
+In 2006, 10 May was held to be a national date of commemoration of the abolition of slavery.